 Peter Farrell, an Irishman residing in Québec City, resolves with some friends to revive the St. Patrick’s Day parades.
 It is an idea that the population embraces.

 First edition of the new St. Patrick’s Day’s parade, following an 84 year absence.Thanks to the 400 participants, the event is a great success.

 The parade project expands into weekend-long festivities with an expanded program that includes the participation of Festibière de Québec (beer fest) and the restaurants, bars, and nightclubs of Grand Allée.
-From March 23 to 25, let’s all join in and celebrate the enduring influence of the Irish on Québec City!
+Let’s all join in and celebrate the enduring influence of the Irish on Québec City!